chuckstack/chuckstack.github.io/src-ls/success-ai.md

 A chuck-stack success factor is getting AI to help organizations think and reason about operations.
 Here is how we use our AI Brain to think:

 - Working memory (cli and shell session engagement and current context)
-- Episodic Memory (attribute tagging important observations and references)
+- Episodic/augmented Memory (attribute tagging important observations and references)
-- Semantic Memory (work instruction retrieval)
+- Semantic memory (work instruction retrieval)
-- Procedural Memory (scripts and workflow)
+- Procedural memory (scripts and workflow)

 References: